The Foundation Credential

 for Barre Instruction

-IBBFA is the foundation credential for barre instruction — certifying the safety, biomechanics, and scope-of-practice knowledge every barre instructor needs, regardless of method or lineage.
-7,000+ instructors in 40+ countries hold IBBFA credentials since 2008, many alongside method-specific trainings from other programs.
+IBBFA is a foundation credential for barre instruction, assessing safety, biomechanics, cueing, scope of practice, and live teaching judgment across a method-neutral professional framework.
+More than 7,000 instructors in 40+ countries have held IBBFA credentials since 2008, many alongside method-specific training from other programs.

 Verify an Instructor in Seconds